wu87988622/ohara/docs/src/rest/rest-validation.rst

 collect the validation result from kafka.

 Example Request
-  The request format is same as :ref:`connector request <rest-connector-create-settings>`
+  The request format is same as :ref:`connector request <rest-connectors-create-settings>`

 Example Response
   If target connector has defined the settings correctly, kafka is doable